Louis Tomlinson Performs ‘Just Hold On’ On Jimmy Fallon’s ‘Tonight Show’ With Steve Aoki

 One Direction Couple Quarrels: Liam Payne And Cheryl, Harry Styles And Kendall Jenner, Plus Louis Tomlinson’s Breakup With Danielle Campbell

-This wasn’t Louis Tomlinson’s first live rendition of “Just Hold On”, however.
+This wasn’t Louis Tomlinson’s first live rendition of “Just Hold On,” however.
 According to the Daily Mail, Tomlinson and Aoki performed the song for the first time on the season finale of The X-Factor in the United Kingdom last month, before its release on December 10.
 Tomlinson’s band One Direction first shot to fame through The X-Factor in 2010.
 Whilst Tomlinson and his other band members didn’t win their particular season of the popular talent show, they are undeniably the show’s most successful export.

 The debut of “Just Hold On” was particularly difficult for Tomlison, being released just a few days after his mother Johannah Deakin died of leukemia at the age of 43.
 Tomlison dedicated the performance to his late mother and struggled to fight back the tears.
 He was, however, commended by the show’s main judge Simon Cowell.